http://lauriegilmoreselleck.com/wp-content/uploads/2014/06/mylogo4.png

 About

-Laurie Gilmore Selleck, is an Associate Dean for Assessment of Student Learning and a professor at Cazenovia College where she directs the Visual Communications Program.
+Laurie Gilmore Selleck, has been an Associate Dean for Assessment of Student Learning and a professor at Cazenovia College where she directed the Visual Communications Program.
 She studied Painting at the Art Institute of Boston, and received an MFA in Illustration at Syracuse University.

 After serving as the Art Director at Stickley, Audi & Co. in Manlius, NY, Laurie joined the faculty at Cazenovia College in 2000 in order to pursue her interest in social activism through design and to instill a design conscience in her students.
 Her primary research interest is design activism, which she has pursued through a variety of topics including the Chicano mural movement, cause-related marketing, mothers and war, and political propaganda.